jjclark1982/calc/README.md

     ./calc +2 - -2
     4

 Your program must also check to make sure the command line arguments are valid.
-If not your program must generate an appropriate error message and then terminate.
+If not your program must generate an appropriate error message and then terminate with nonzero exit status.

-You should also check for division by zero errors and print an appropriate error message.
+You should also check for division by zero errors and numeric out-of-bounds errors.

-As part of your program design, it is expected you will create a `calculator` class that will handle the evaluation of the command line arguments.
+As part of your program design, it is expected you will create classes to model the problem domain.

 ### Program Hints

-1. Getting your program to solve expressions that only use the + and – operators is fairly easy.
+1. Getting your program to solve expressions that only use the `+` and `–` operators is fairly easy.
 I would suggest you get your program working at this level before attempting to get it to work with the other operators.

 2. While this problem can be solved using iteration, it is easier to solve using recursion.